Rabbi Stephen Cohen

 In his capacity as senior rabbi, Steve’s primary responsibilities include teaching adults and youth, guiding the development of the congregation’s educational, worship, social action and cultural programs, providing pastoral counseling for congregants in need, helping families move through the great passages of life (birth, coming of age, marriage and death) with love and meaning, and working closely with the volunteer leadership of the congregation to build a vibrant Jewish community.

 Rabbi Cohen has written two short books distilling his approach to Judaism: “Through the Open Door: Another Introduction to Judaism,” (2004) and “Seven Circles: A Framework For Shared Jewish Life”(2nd edition, 2009) which you can find and read here on this website.
 His primary scholarly interest is in midrash and classical Torah commentary.
-An archive of Rabbi Cohen’s sermons, 2004-2011, can be accessed here.
-Also see Rabbi Cohen’s Archive.
+See Rabbi Cohen’s own website for more links.

 A native of Rochester, New York, Rabbi Cohen was born in 1957.
 He received his undergraduate degree in American History from Harvard University in 1979 and Rabbinic ordination from Hebrew Union College-Jewish Institute of Religion in 1985.
 He and his wife Marian have been married since 1986 and have two grown children, Rachel and Ari.